 Most Australian speech pathology employment contracts are like Frankenstein’s monster: bits and pieces dug up from random places at different times and stapled together haphazardly.

 Some speech pathology contracts are “adapted” from contracts used to hire other kinds of professionals.
 Others are drafted by lawyers who don’t know anything about speech pathology practice.
 I’ve reviewed plenty of speech pathology contracts that refer randomly to OT or medical services, for example, and one that referred to IT-services!

 Some employment contract precedents just look unprofessional (e.g. no page numbers, missing definitions, corrupted formatting, different fonts, filled with typos).
 Others are unprofessional, containing unethical, unenforceable and even illegal provisions as well as basic drafting errors you (or your employee) could drive a truck through if there were a dispute.

 Now, no-one wants to spend money on expensive lawyers.
 But, at Speechies in Business, we think we can provide a better “base precedent” without costing an arm and a leg.
-So, with our affiliated law firm, Bodkin Wood Legal & Advisory, we’ve drafted this casual employment agreement template (in PDF and Word formats), specifically for use by Australian speech pathologists in private practice.
+So we’ve drafted this casual employment agreement template (in PDF and Word formats), specifically for use by Australian speech pathologists in private practice.

 We’ve designed the template to be consistent with:

 - the Health Professionals and Support Services Award 2010 (MA000027);